DigitalWatergun/old-reminder-app/README.md

 ### Unfinished Tasks
 - [ ] Implement Email notification functionality
 - [ ] Implement SMS text functionality
+- [ ] Modify Mongo Schema to account for "date" reminders, not just repeat reminders
+- [ ] Refactor code to check the type of reminder it is (repeat vs date, Email vs SMS)
 - [ ] Refactor cronjob code to use event emitters each time a new reminder has been added
 - [ ] Create API routes to test login, logout, homepage, and settings pages for the application
 - [ ] Create a basic page in order to be used for testing